higham/chop/readme.md

-`Chop` - Round Matrix Elements to Lower Precision
+`Chop` - MATLAB code for rounding matrix elements to lower precision
 ==========

 About